 4. Wheat berries

 Wheat berries offer a sweet nutty flavor and crunchy texture.
-They are whole, unprocessed wheat kernels containing bran, germ and endosperm of the kernel, making them extremely nutritional.
-Full of fiber, protein and B vitamins, they’re one of the less common grains of the group that make for a great base to so many dishes.
+They are whole, unprocessed wheat kernels containing bran, germ, and endosperm of the kernel, making them extremely nutritional.
+Full of fiber, protein, and B vitamins, they’re one of the less common grains of the group that makes for a great base to so many dishes.

 - This Healthy Strawberry Galette is the perfect gluten-free indulgence.